Advocate Marketing: How Does Advocate Marketing Work

 There are two primary ways that advocacy marketing can work for your business.
 The first is through spontaneously generated customer referrals.
 This is when customers share your product or service with their friends or family members because they’re happy with what you offer.

-If you’re interested in starting an advocate marketing program for your business, there are a few things to keep in mind.
-First, you need to have a product or service that people are willing to recommend to others.
+If you’re interested in starting an advocate marketing program for your business, there are a few things to remember.
+First, you need a product or service that people are willing to recommend to others.

 Second, you need to identify the audience and determine what kind of incentive would be most effective in getting them to refer new leads.
 And finally, you need to make it easy for customers to refer new leads—for example, by providing them with referral links that they can share via email or social media.